 - Veterans Affairs Long Beach Healthcare System (LBVA)

 The Veterans Affairs Long Beach Healthcare System is one of the largest veterans’ hospitals in the country with 1,034 licensed beds.
 The patient population reflects the kinds of diseases typical to U.S. veterans.
-This affiliate provided the educational experience for residents in adult reconstructive surgery, chronic joint problems and spine deformities.
+This affiliate site provides residents with a well rounded educational experience in adult reconstructive, hand/upper extremity, spine, sports medicine, foot/ankle and oncology.

-LBMMC/Miller’s has been designed to provide the resident with an educational experience that maximizes the opportunity to understand, evaluate, and treat congenital, traumatic, and sports-related orthopaedic conditions seen in pediatric and adult patients.
+Miller’s Children’s Hospital has been designed to provide the resident with an educational experience that maximizes the opportunity to understand, evaluate, and treat congenital, traumatic, and sports-related orthopaedic conditions seen in pediatric patients.